Unscreen Yourself Dictionary Definition - Updated

 3. To remember what it feels like when your brain works for you, not for the next viral video.

-Example: "Unscreening yourself isn't about rejecting technology—it's about using it on your terms."
+Example: "Unscreening yourself isn't about rejecting technology—it's about taking control and using it on your terms."

 Origin Story:

-Born in 2023 from a simple realization: we're not really taking breaks from screens—we're just switching from one to another and calling it rest.
+Born in 2023 from a simple realization: we're spending too much time on screens—and calling it rest.

 We're exhausted, distracted, and barely present with the people right in front of us.
 Not because we lack willpower, but because every app, feed, and notification is designed to keep us hooked.